What is a Boiler?

 The two main types of boilers are Firetube and Watertube boilers.
 In the former, the Firetube boiler, combustion hot gases flow through a system of tubes surrounded by water.
 In the latter, the Watertube boiler, water flows in the inside of the tubes, and the combustion hot gases flow around the outside of the tubes.

-Contact Balance Point to speak with a knowledgeable technician on the best type of boiler for your Colorado home.
+Contact Balance Point to speak with a knowledgeable technician on the best type of boiler for your home in Fort Collins, CO.

 As mentioned above, boilers have some wonderful advantages (long life, highly effective, high heat efficiency), but they do need to be maintained on a regular basis to keep these advantages.
 If neglected, boilers’ repairs can be costly and fuel bills can add up quickly.
 If you currently have a boiler and it's been awhile since you’ve had maintenance performed on it, or if you’re thinking of installing a boiler, call Balance Point.
 Our technicians would be happy to help you and answer any questions you may have.